Mum & Dad: Plot

-Meanwhile, the man from outside enters the house but Mum and Birdie see him.
-They then suffocate him with bubble wrap.
-The family then dismember the man and make a horrified Lena kiss his severed head.
+Meanwhile, the man from outside enters the house, but Mum and Birdie suffocate him with bubble wrap.
+The family then dismembers the man, and Dad physically forces Lena to kiss his severed head.
 They then proceed to cook the man's appendages as sausages and eat them.
-As further punishment Lena spends that night tied to the kitchen radiator.
+As further punishment, Lena spends that night tied to the kitchen radiator.

-The following night Lena manages to break free from the restraints of her bedroom while the family is sleeping.
+The following night, Lena manages to break free from the restraints of her bedroom while the family is sleeping.
 She makes her way to the torture room and finds a staircase up to an attic, where she finds a mentally ill girl in a bed.
 The girl begins to struggle, so Lena leaves.
-In another room, she finds a man who is being restrained, he too begins to struggle, almost getting her caught but calms him down and finds a weapon.
+In another room, she finds a man who is being restrained.
+He, too, begins to struggle, almost getting her caught, but she calms him down and finds a weapon.

-The next morning, Birdie enters Lena's room and tells her it's Christmas.
-She goes downstairs to find the same man from the attic crucified on the wall, and the mentally ill girl in a chair.
+The next morning, Birdie enters Lena's room and tells her that it's Christmas.
+She goes downstairs to find the same man from the attic crucified on the wall and the mentally ill girl in a chair.
 Dad tells Lena that he knows she broke free the previous night and saw the girl.
-He explains that the girl is his daughter and that she was a "spastic" because the umbilical cord got wrapped around her neck during birth and he had to bite it off with his teeth, implying that the birth didn't occur under medical supervision.
-The family proceeds to open a series of inappropriate Christmas presents.
-However, Mum neglected to buy a present for Dad so she tells him that he can "have Lena for Christmas".
+He explains that the girl is his biological daughter and that she was a "spastic" because the umbilical cord got wrapped around her neck during birth and that he had to bite it off with his teeth, implying that the birth didn't occur under medical supervision.
+The family proceeds to open a series of Christmas presents, but Mum reveals that she neglected to buy a present for Dad, so she tells him that he can sexually assault Lena as his gift.

-Dad arrives in Lena's room wearing a dress and makeup and telling Lena that he is "Mum" before attempting to sexually assault her.
-Previous to this and unbeknown to Dad, Elbie had taken pity on Lena and left Lena's handcuffs loose allowing Lena to stab Dad with the weapon she had stolen from the attic.
-She flees downstairs, followed by Dad, who trips, causing Mum and Birdie to help him.
-Lena stabs Mum and Birdie attacks her, but Lena slams her into a wall and stabs her in the stomach.
+Dad arrives in Lena's room wearing a dress and makeup and telling Lena that he is Mum before attempting to sexually assault her.
+Previous to this and unbeknownst to Dad, Elbie had taken pity on Lena and left Lena's handcuffs loose, allowing Lena to stab Dad with the weapon she had found from the attic.
+She flees downstairs, followed by a wounded Dad who trips, causing Mum and Birdie to rush to his aid.
+Lena stabs Mum, and Birdie attacks her, but Lena slams her into a wall and stabs her in the stomach.

-The woman opens the back door, but Birdie attacks her again, so she hits her over the head with an iron she finds on the floor and rushes outside.
-Lena climbs over the back gate, but falls and twists her ankle.
+Lena then opens the back door, but Birdie attacks her again, so she hits her over the head with an iron she finds on the floor and rushes outside.
+Lena climbs over the back gate but falls and twists her ankle.
 Mum and Dad rush out limping, bloodied and battered, chasing her into a field.
-Lena then falls and then Mum stabs her with a knife she took from the house.
-But Mum and Dad are too weak to kill her so Lena fights them off, and stabs them both repeatedly back and forth.
-Meanwhile, Elbie sets "the spastic" free of her restraints, before strangling her.
-He then walks out of the front door.
-The next and final shot is of Lena screaming in the field as planes take off overhead.
+Lena then falls, and Mum stabs her with a knife that she took from the house.
+Mum and Dad are too weak to kill her, so Lena fights them off and stabs them both repeatedly.
+Meanwhile, Elbie sets "the spastic" free of her restraints before strangling her as an act of mercy.
+He then walks out of the front door as Lena screams in the field as planes take off overhead.